IoTReady/esp32_firmware_base/examples/wifi_softap/README.md

 # WiFi SoftAP Example

-Starts a WiFi softap for 30 seconds and ends it.

-See the corresponding [README.md](../../lib/wifi_softap/README.md) file in the corresponding 'lib' directory for more information on this module.

-# System Statistics Example

 ## Overview

 This example introduces how to use our [wifi_softap_interface](../../lib/wifi_softap_interface) library to start a WiFi softap for 30 seconds and stop it.